 What are SECA Emission Restrictions?

-The International Maritime Organization (IMO) has set up Sulfur Emission Control Areas (SECAs) to fight marine pollution and enhance air quality.
+IMO has set up Sulfur Emission Control Areas (SECAs) to fight marine pollution and enhance air quality.
 These areas have stricter rules to cut down on ship emissions.
-The rules, part of Annex VI of the 1997 MARPOL Protocol, started on May 19, 2005.
-They aim to lessen the shipping industry's environmental impact.
+The rules, part of Annex VI of the 1997 MARPOL Protocol, came into force on May 19, 2005.
+They aim to reduce the shipping industry's environmental impact.

 Definition of SECA (Sulfur Emission Control Areas)

-SECAs are sea zones where ships must follow stricter sulfur emission rules.
+SECAs are sea zones where ships must follow stricter sulfur emission rules, than other parts of the world.
 MARPOL Annex VI initially stated that ships in SECAs must use fuel with no more than 1.5% sulfur content.
-This limit has been reduced over time, now at 0.1% m/m.
+This limit has now been reduced at 0.1% m/m.

 Purpose of SECA Regulations

-The main goal of SECA rules is to lessen the environmental harm from shipping by controlling emissions.
+The main goal of SECA is to reduce the environmental harm from shipping by controlling emissions.
 These include sulfur dioxide (SO2), nitrogen oxides (NOx), and particulate matter (PM).
 These pollutants cause acid rain, haze, and respiratory problems, harming health and ecosystems.
-By setting stricter standards in SECAs, the IMO works to reduce the environmental and health impacts of shipping regulations.

 The table below shows how sulfur limits in fuel have been tightened over time: